zaanposni/discord-masz/README.md

 ## Angular

-If you want to develop on the angular frontend, it would be best if you deploy the backend via `./start.sh` and enable cors in the `Startup.cs` then use the `config.ts` to redirect all requests to `127.0.0.1:5565`.
+If you want to develop on the angular frontend, set the env var `ENABLE_CORS=true` for the backend container.

 # 🤝 Contribute